 CBSE Class 10 English Bholi Summary

-Initially, Bholi was skeptical about going to school as she had never heard about it.
-However, on the first day of school, she was groomed properly and sent to school, she assumed that it was a better place than her own home.
+Initially, Bholi was sceptical about going to school as she had never heard about it.
+However, on the first day of school, she was groomed properly and sent to school; she assumed that it was a better place than her own home.
 When she reached school, she was elated to see girls of her age around.
 She wanted to make friends but dared not to open her mouth due to stammering.
-However, when the class teacher smilingly asked her name, she stammered in front of the entire class and all the girls started laughing at her.
+However, when the class teacher smilingly asked her name, she stammered in front of the entire class, and all the girls started laughing at her.
 This discouraged her completely.
 She started weeping and understood that nobody would like to be friends with her.
 Soon her teacher, a kind-hearted lady, encouraged her to tell her name again.
-She stammered yet again, but was finally able to tell her full name.
+She stammered yet again but was finally able to tell her full name.
 Her teacher gave her a few good books with pictures and asked her to read those as it would help her to overcome her stammering habit.
 She also told Bholi to come to school regularly.
 This gave the young girl a new ray of hope and assurance of a new life.

 However, as the groom tried to garland the bride, Bholi held his hand and refused to marry such a voracious person.
 All the people present in the wedding were stunned to see how confidently she spoke without stuttering.
 The groom felt insulted and returned to his village.
 Later, Bholi assured her father that she would take care of him and her mother in their old age and would become a teacher in the same school where she learnt so many new and good things.
-Looking at this, Bholi’s teacher who was watching from a distance felt a deep sense of relief and satisfaction at Bholi’s courage and confidence that she exhibited in front of so many people.
+Looking at this, Bholi’s teacher, who was watching from a distance, felt a deep sense of relief and satisfaction at Bholi’s courage and confidence that she exhibited in front of so many people.

 Conclusion of Bholi